MichaelSDavid/michaelsdavid.github.io/README.md

 ## michaelsdavid.github.io
 This is my personal (portfolio) website hosted on GitHub Pages<br/>
-Jekyll theme used is "Midnight"
+Jekyll theme used is "Cayman"